rithvikailas264/PD/PirateD/README.md

 ## Challenges we ran into
 As most of us were new to augmented reality and game programming, we had to learn Spark AR from scratch.
 Fortunately, the tutorials were informative and provided us with what we needed to complete our game.
 Some of our main challenges include the following:

-- Sourcing and curation of assets that were within our stipulated budget, whilst maintaining the 4 MB size requirement for deployment of **Pirate Dash 360** on Instagram.
+- Sourcing and curation of assets that were within our stipulated budget, whilst maintaining the 4 MB size requirement for deployment of **PirateDash** on Instagram.

 - Our lack of knowledge on 3D modelling and animation concepts such as blending, cull and animation curves made it difficult for us to configure the aesthetics of our game in the earlier weeks.
 Despite multiple attempts, we were not able to do due to time constraint and bandwidth limitations.
 We decided to utilize the wealth of resources available from third parties such as SketchFab.